Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## prerequisites

-- Python 3.3, 3.4 and 3.5 not support python 3.6
+- Python 3.3 or 3.4 or 3.5 (python 3.6 is not supported)

-This demo needs to load the matlab engine, engine API for python. if you don't have the API, you can found `\matlab\extern\engines\python` .Before extern is the matlab installation directory, and the subsequent is the fixed directory.
-Enter
+The python script needs to load the matlab engine.
+If you don't have MATLAB Engine API for Python intalled, you can enter Matlab installation directory `\matlab\extern\engines\python`, and run

 ```
 python setup.py install